firstbatchxyz/hollowdb/README.md

 ## Testing

-There are Jest test suites for HollowDB operations that operate on a local Arweave instance using [ArLocal](https://www.npmjs.com/package/arlocal).
-To run:
+You can run all tests via:

 ```sh
 yarn test
 ```

-The tests will run for all cache types (LMDB, Redis, LevelDB).
-For Redis tests to pass, you need to have a Redis server running, with the URL that you specify within the [Jest config](./jest.config.cjs).
+Tests operate on a local Arweave instance using [ArLocal](https://www.npmjs.com/package/arlocal).
+They will run for all cache types (LMDB, Redis, LevelDB).

+Note that you need to have a Redis server running for Redis tests to pass, the URL shall be specified within [jest.config.cjs](./jest.config.cjs).

+The tests are as follows:

+- `circuit` tests zero-knowledge proof generation & validation.
+- `evolve` tests for evolve functionality.
+- `whitelists` tests for Whitelist functionality, both enabled and disabled.
+- `proofs` tests for Proofs functionality, both enabled and disabled.
+- `crud` tests for basic CRUD functionality, such as checking for existing keys, not removing an already removed key and such.
+- `multi` tests using a single Warp instance with multiple contracts, and multiple HollowDB instances.

 ## Styling